 Re-evaluate strategic objectives to avoid recycling old strategies and tactics that will have little to no impact of moving the business forward in the new year.
 For example, a shift in market conditions may no longer make pursuit of certain customer segments worthwhile.
-A small-business owner can end up “spinning their wheels” chasing a strategy that does not make sense given changes in the business climate.
+A startup founder can end up “spinning their wheels” chasing a strategy that does not make sense given changes in the business climate.

 Review key processes to eliminate waste.
 Though businesses can have multiple processes, there are mission-critical and/or customer-facing processes that should be reviewed to uncover inefficiencies and waste.

 Startup founders should ask, “What are my top one or two processes?” and “How efficient is each process?”
 They can then evaluate the performance of each process in terms the target metrics (e.g., speed, reliability, or other key metrics).